redhat-na-ssa/datasci-stock-pipeline/README.md

 ### Create a PVC

 -> Use the Openshift UI to manually create a storage persistent volume claim (PVC) and pass its name in when starting the pipeline below.
+I called mine `my-pipeline-claim-01`

 ### Start a pipeline run
 ```